ithaka/PEP/docs/students.md

 ![Elementary School Journal excerpt](img/ElemSchoolJournalExcerpt.png)

-*Next, we provide examples of curriculum development and research programs to illustrate key components in the theoretical framework and to highlight how these programs address challenges in curriculum design and implementation.*
+"*Next, we provide examples of curriculum development and research programs to illustrate key components in the theoretical framework and to highlight how these programs address challenges in curriculum design and implementation.*"

 What are some words that describe the tone of this sentence?
 You might say it is complex, formal, or academic.